-Chances are that if you’re the driver of a latest generation, Euro6 compliant diesel car you’ll already have topped up the special tank on your new car with the additive, AdBlue.
-But what is this apparently new substance, why is it important to the well-being of your vehicle and how often should you have to add it to keep it in tip-top condition?
+AdBlue: if you are driving one of the latest clean emission Euro6 diesel cars, no doubt you’ve already topped up the special tank on your new car with the additive.
+But what is this new substance if you haven’t come across it before, why is it important to the well-being of your vehicle and how often should you have to add it to keep it in tip-top condition?
 Here we explain in detail the do’s and don’ts of using AdBlue.

-New Euro6 emissions regulations for diesel cars and vans that came into effect from September last year target a host of harmful gases linked to respiratory disease.
+New Euro6 emissions regulations for diesel cars came into effect from September 2015 (a year later for vans) and were introduced to target a host of harmful gases linked to respiratory disease.

 Many major European cities, including London and Paris, are currently looking at banning diesels at certain times and on certain days that don’t meet the Euro6 regulations.